carpentries/amy/docs/users_guide/index.md

 * **Administrator** Select the administrator from the drop down menu.
 This will always be  `Data Carpentry`, `Library Carpentry`, `Software Carpentry`,  `Instructor Training`, or `Self-Organised`.

+* **Is this workshop public** If the workshop Host consents, choose "Public."
+This will list the workshop on the websites for The Carpentries, the associated lesson programs, and The Carpentries data feeds.
+If "Private" it will not be listed publicly anywhere.

 * **Membership** Select the Membership this event should be applied to, by membership term and membership dates.

 ![AMY new event organizations](#)